blockchainsllc/in3-docs/docs/bitcoin.md

 - Merkle proof (for this transaction)
 - Index (of this transaction)

-All transaction of a Bitcoin block are stored in a **merkle tree**.
-Every leaf node is labelled with with the hash of a transaction, and every non-eaf node is labelled with the hash of the labels of its two child nodes.
+All transactions of a Bitcoin block are stored in a **merkle tree**.
+Every leaf node is labelled with with the hash of a transaction, and every non-leaf node is labelled with the hash of the labels of its two child nodes.
 This results in one single hash - the **merkle root** - which is part of the block header.
 Attempts to change or remove a leaf node after the block was mined (i.e. changing or removing a transaction) will not be possible since this will cause changes in the merkle root, thereby changes in the block header and therefore changes in the hash of this block.
 By checking the block header against the block hash such an attempt will be discovered.

 Having a verified block header and therefore a verified merkle root allows us to perform a merkle root proving the existence and correctness of a certain transaction.